The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Peter Freswick is a Pediatric Gastroenterologist in Grand Rapids, Michigan.
-Dr. Freswick has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-His top areas of expertise are Eosinophilic Esophagitis, Exocrine Pancreatic Insufficiency, Esophagitis, and Encopresis.
+Peter Freswick is a Pediatric Gastroenterologist practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 17 years.
+Dr. Freswick is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Eosinophilic Esophagitis, Chronic Idiopathic Constipation (CIC), Exocrine Pancreatic Insufficiency, and Esophagitis.
+Dr. Freswick is board certified in American Board Of Pediatrics.
 Dr. Freswick is currently accepting new patients.

 Experienced in Biliary Atresia